paramjeetkaur122005-tech/Student-Achievement-Dashboard/README.md

 ---

-## 🌐 Frontend Setup
+# 🌐 Frontend Setup

-1. Open a new terminal and navigate to the `client` folder:
+Open a new terminal and navigate to the client folder:

 ```bash
 cd client
 ```

-2. Install dependencies:
+Install dependencies:

 ```bash
 npm install
 ```

-3. Start the frontend application:
+Start the frontend:

 ```bash
 npm start
 ```

-Frontend will run on:
+Frontend runs on:

 ```bash
 http://localhost:3000